Christopher Hope. MA., UKCP

 What I do:

-- I provide psychotherapy to children, teenagers and adults
+- I provide psychotherapy for adults, children, teenagers

 - Mediation and couples counselling/therapy.

-- Individual trauma-based work with children and adolescents, alone or with their carers or parents.
+- Individual trauma-based work with adults children and adolescents, alone or with their carers or parents.

 - Group Psychotherapy.